geeky01adarsh/geeky01adarsh/README.md

 ### My expriences 💻
-- I'm GeeksforGeeks Campus Mantri.
+- I have served as GeeksforGeeks Campus Mantri and had won Campus Mantri of the Month award.
-- I'm GFG IIST Chapter Innovation Head.
+- I was GFG IIST Chapter Innovation Head and had contributions towards organizing events like DSA Marathon.
 - Mentored around 50 students for get started with coding.
 - I had served CodeChef IIST as a Competitive Progeammer.